Karthikr32/bookmyride/README.md

 The **User Registration / Sign-Up API** is responsible for creating new customer accounts and upgrading existing guest users to full registered users within the **_BookMyRide_** platform.
 This API plays a core role in user identity management, ensuring that every customer can transition smoothly from lightweight guest usage to a fully authenticated, privilege-enabled account.
 Designed with a premium experience in mind, this endpoint supports both first-time users and returning customers who previously used the system as guests.

-BookMyRide implements a **tiered user architecture**, allowing different levels of access depending on each user’s account type.
+_**BookMyRide**_ implements a **tiered user architecture**, allowing different levels of access depending on each user’s account type.
 By default, new visitors enter the system as **Guest Users**, giving them the freedom to browse services and make bookings without upfront registration.
 However, their abilities remain restricted until they choose to sign up as **Registered Users**, unlocking essential features that enhance the long-term booking experience.
 This API is responsible for bridging this gap—converting temporary guest accounts into full-featured user profiles when needed.

-**User Type Capabilities**
+**User Type Capabilities:**

 1️⃣ **Guest Users (Non-Registered Customers)**
 - **Guest users** can make bookings without needing an account, enabling fast first-time usage.
 - However, they cannot:
   - View profile
   - Update profile
   - Change password
   - View booking history
   - Receive loyalty or discount benefits

 2️⃣ **Registered Users (USER Role)**
 - After signing up, customers gain full access to premium features, including:

-    ✔ View & edit profile
+  - View & edit profile
-    ✔ Change password
+  - Change password
-    ✔ View current & past bookings
+  - View current & past bookings
-    ✔ Receive **5% discount** on every booking (details in Booking API)
+  - Receive **5% discount** on every booking (details in Booking API)

 This API handles **all scenarios**:

-**1. Brand new user signs up** → Creates a new USER
+1. **Brand new user signs up** → Creates a new USER

-**2. Existing Guest User signs up** → Guest is upgraded to USER
+2. **Existing Guest User signs up** → Guest is upgraded to USER

-**3. Existing registered User signs up** → Sign-up is blocked
+3. **Existing registered User signs up** → Sign-up is blocked

-💡 Note: Upon successful registration or guest upgrade, a JWT token is generated and returned in the data field of the response.
+> 💡 **Note:** Upon successful registration or guest upgrade, a JWT token is generated and returned in the data field of the response.
 Clients must use this token in the `Authorization: Bearer <JWT_TOKEN>` header for all subsequent protected API requests.

 #### 📥 Request Body